 The HR Toolkit includes a wellness scorecard to evaluate current programs and action steps, as well as checklists for remote workplace ergonomics, workstation setups, and all-important employee recognition programs.
 There’s no need to reinvent the wheel: the HR Toolkit guides employers to create a workplace that promotes employee wellness for all employees.

 Use this Employer’s HR Toolkit for Remote Employee Wellness

 Woodruff Sawyer’s HR Toolkit for Remote Employee Well-Being is now available as a free resource.
 In this concise guide, you will find the critical action steps and checklist to ensure you address all forms of employee wellness.

 Woodruff Sawyer is committed to helping employers address the continued challenges of remote work as part of the new world of work.
-If you need more help to create the guidelines that will help your remote workforce, reach out to your Woodruff Sawyer Benefits advisor or me, Andrea Pappas.
+If you need more help to create the guidelines that will help your remote workforce, reach out to your Woodruff Sawyer Benefits advisor.

 In this workshop, the entire team will learn Harvard’s SPIRE Model of Wellbeing and several proven ways to create a positive and optimistic outlook.

 Employee Benefits and Covid-19: Hidden Costs and Other Consideration

 IN THE NEWS